Berlioz in Paris

 No. 48 is the second building on the left.

-© 2000-2013 (unless otherwise stated) Monir Tayeb and Michel Austin for all the photos, engravings and information on Berlioz in Paris pages.
+© 2000-2014 (unless otherwise stated) Monir Tayeb and Michel Austin for all the pictures and information on this page.
 This page was revised and significantly enlarged on 1 August 2013.

 Copyright notice: The texts, photos, images and musical scores on all pages of this site are covered by UK Law and International Law.
 All rights of publication or reproduction of this material in any form, including Web page use, are reserved.
 Their use without our explicit permission is illegal.